 How Phase I & Phase II ESA’s Can Lead to a Phase III ESA

-One way to understand the Phase III ESA is comparing the scope of work typically completed during Phase 1, 2, and 3 Assessments.
+One way to understand the Phase III ESA is by comparing the scope of work typically completed during Phase 1, 2, and 3 Assessments.
 There is no sampling, laboratory testing, or physical evaluation conducted during the Phase I ESA.
 Instead, here is what is involved:

 The objective of a Phase 1 ESA is to determine possible sources of contamination through the assessment of current and former property use.
-The assessment then includes recommendations to verify the extent of contamination.
+The assessment then includes recommendations to verify the extent of the contamination.
 To that end, a team performing this first-phase ESA will perform reconnaissance on the site, interview key personnel, and historically review the property.
 Adjoining properties can also be problematic, so they are also investigated for current and historical uses.

 When would a Phase II or Phase 2 Environmental Site Assessment be needed?
-The second-phase of assessment is only needed if site contamination is deemed reasonably possible through the Phase I or Phase 1 ESA.
+The second phase of the assessment is only needed if site contamination is deemed reasonably possible through Phase I or Phase 1 ESA.
 Here is how a Phase II ESA is different from Phase I:

 The second-phase ESA moves on to sampling and laboratory analysis – in the interest of determining whether toxic substances exist on the property.
 It investigates contamination levels based on potential issues revealed in the Phase I ESA.
 Groundwater, soil, sediment, and surface water samples are collected as appropriate and analyzed in labs.
 By gauging how extensive contamination is in relationship to groundwater, soil, and sediment remediation guidelines, the Phase II ESA will determine what remediation strategies may be necessary.